- 01. Mistake 1: Starting too late

 Tell us about your event, budget, and timeline.
 We'll line up vetted booth builders that fit — usually within 48 hours, no commitment.

 The most common lead capture flow at trade shows is: scan the badge, dump it into a CSV, send a templated 'great meeting you' email three weeks later when sales gets to it.
-By then 70% of the leads have gone cold or been picked up by a competitor that followed up the next day.
+By then 70% of the leads have gone cold or been picked up by a competitor that followed up inside 48–72 hours.

 Mistake 5: Treating every show like the same opportunity